-New goalposts were introduced by the UNDP in 2014, that replaced for those defined in 2010.14 For life expectancy at birth, the maximum and the minimum values were established at 85 and 20 years, respectively.
-For education, maximum values were set at 15 for the mean years of schooling among the adult population and 18 for the expected years of schooling for a school-age child, with the minimum set at 0 for both indicators.
-For GNI per capita, the maximum and minimum were established at 75,000 and 100 purchasing power parity adjusted [PPP] 2011 dollars.15
+New goalposts were introduced by the UNDP in 2014, that replaced those defined in 2010.13 For life expectancy at birth, the maximum and minimum values were established at 85 and 20 years, respectively.
+For education, maximum values were set at 15 for the mean years of schooling among the adult population and 18 for the expected years of schooling for a school-aged child, with the minimum set at 0 for both indicators.
+For GNI per capita, the maximum and minimum were established at 75,000 and 100 PPP-adjusted 2011 dollars.14

-An unweighted geometric average of all three dimensions (longevity, education and income) is used to derive a synthetic human development index, replacing the arithmetic mean used until 2010.
-This approach is an attempt to reduce the substitutability between its different dimensions, to penalise low and uneven achievements, and to portray each dimension as equally indispensable.
+An unweighted geometric average of all three dimensions (longevity, education, and income) is used to derive a synthetic HDI, replacing the arithmetic mean used until 2010.
+This approach is an attempt to reduce the substitutability between its different dimensions, to penalize low and uneven achievements, and to portray each dimension as equally indispensable.
 Thus, the UN index is calculated as: